Poojashri24/CampaignAutomation/README.md

 - Create a new campaign successfully
 - Validate campaign creation with missing mandatory fields
 - Verify audience estimate for selected audience
-- Launch a draft campaign
+- Launch a draft campaign and verify its status
-- Verify launch functionality for draft campaigns
 - Filter campaigns by Status
 - Filter campaigns by Channel
 - Clear applied filters